thnbao22/Demo-WorkshopAWS-Using-Terraform/README.md

 ![ConnectPrivate](images/8.png)

-9. You can see some resources are being created.
+9. You can see some resources will be created.

 ![ConnectPrivate](images/9.png)